tkdlabs/tkdlabs.github.io/content/posts/ai-mind-map/index.md

 ### Processing Videos

 Whisper is able to use [ffmpeg](https://ffmpeg.org) if present to convert the input file to the audio format it needs.
 If you are relying on Google Notebook.LM for transcription, you can't directly upload the video formats.
-You should use ffmpeg directly eg.:
+You should use ffmpeg directly to convert to MP3 eg.:

 ```shell
 $ ffmpeg -i [your-video-file] [your-video-stem].mp3